DanJeffries/Incremental/README.md

 At the moment, the program exists as 3 separate python modules, with can be imported into python as usual.

-Cline versions under construction . . . .
+Cline versions may follw . . . .

 ### DEPENDENCIES